-- Turn right down Glazebrook Lane and in 250m, opposite Glazebrook Village Green, turn right again down Bank Street.
+❸ Turn right down Glazebrook Lane and in 250m, opposite Glazebrook Village Green, turn right again down Bank Street.
+If requiring refreshments at this point the Greenery Café is over the road.
 Continue ahead passing Vetch Close on your left in 220m and in a further 90m turn left down the footpath at the edge of the field along the side of the wood.
-In 200m, at the end of the tree line, continue straight on for a further 45m to the waymark in the corner of the field. - 9 Turn left towards a solitary hawthorn tree and then across the next field.
+In 200m, at the end of the tree line, continue straight on for a further 45m to the waymark in the corner of the

+• Turn left towards a solitary hawthorn tree and then across the next field.
 After 100m turn right at the waymark following the hedge and fence along the edge of the field.
-As you make your way note the sound of passing trains in the distance.
 At the end of the fence, in 70m, pass between the fence post and hedge following the waymark to continue with the hedge on your right to the corner of the field.

-Turn left, keeping the line of trees on your right, to the finger post where you turn right across the field to a footpath junction.
+● Turn left, keeping the line of trees on your right, to the finger post where you turn right across the field to a footpath junction.
 Continue straight on, up the step, then turn immediately right for 10m before turning left across the field towards St. Helen's Church in the distance.
 The path runs adjacent to Hollinfare Cemetery as it passes the Village Pond to emerge on Dam Lane opposite the Cenotaph.
 Turn left and in 10m go through the gate on your left and follow the path around the pond to the Black Swan car park.